MSDS-6311/Big-Data-Analytics/Assign03.md

 Skills:
 * Learn to use regular expressions for finding patterns in text
+* Learn to use `scp` for copying files
 * Learn to use git for sharing files with others and version control
 * Analyze a Big Data  business case
+* Learn Markdown for formatted text

 ## Regular expressions